From sit-ins and toga parties to studying and forming lifelong friendships, college can be one of life’s most memorable experiences.

 - Contractor bios show tenure, availability, hourly rate, reviews, and the type(s) of vehicles offered

-Just keep in mind that moving insurance isn’t available, and TaskRabbit only offers services in select metropolitan areas like New York, Portland, and Los Angeles
+Just keep in mind that moving insurance isn’t available, and TaskRabbit’s services are generally focused on larger metropolitan areas in the states they serve.

 Frequently asked questions (faqs)